vipulnaik/working-drafts/eaf/my-q1-2019-ea-hotel-donation.md

 elaboration includes aspects that didn't (at least consciously) influence my donation decision.

-I limited the time I spend writing the post, and will most likely not be able to respond to comments.
+I limited the time I spent writing the post, and will most likely not be able to respond to comments.
 But please feel free to comment with your thoughts in response to my post or other comments!

 **NOTE: I have no affiliation with the EA Hotel.
-I have never visited it, nor have I closely collaborated with any of the EA Hotel's long-term residents.
-I did not show this post to anybody affiliated with the EA Hotel prior to posting.
+I have never visited it, nor have I closely collaborated with anybody living there.
+I did not show this post to anybody affiliated with the EA Hotel before posting.
 Nothing here should be taken as an official statement about the EA Hotel.**

 The sections of the post: